Sarg3n/BestStories.API/README.md

  -> Also thought that using that "for" approach is consuming much time in order to make the necessary changes to the output array, however... it was what I initially did and
  I got stuck with it till the end.
 Also at Bold interview it was told that was needed some knowledge working with JToken so ... that's what I used.
  -> Also instead of using WebRequest I could use a better service with newer HttpClient.
+ -> The HttpGet also could be made with a received RequestDataModel Object like public async Task<string> GetTopStoriesIds([FromBody] Models.GetTopStories.ResquestDataModel.Root requestData){...}

 With no further issues, with best regards, Nuno.